Living with Machines

 A Collaborative and Adaptive Design Process

 The project team conducted detailed discussions to understand datasets, such as crowdsourced annotations and metadata from historical newspapers.
-A range of graphs were created in jupyter notebooks to beter understand the data and better understanding the direction to take.
+A range of graphs were created in jupyter notebooks to better understand the data and the direction to take.

 Screenshot displaying data visualisations, showcasing various analytical graphs and charts.